Samuel Blommaert: New Sweden

-In 1639 Blommaert and Isaac Coymans sold tobacco and sugar; they were accused of cheating as there were a couple of stones in one of the cases and problems with the tobacco.
-In 1640 Portuguese Restoration War improved the situation for the Dutch.
+In 1639, Blommaert and Isaac Coymans sold tobacco and sugar; they were accused of cheating as there were a couple of stones in one of the cases and problems with the tobacco.
+In 1640, Portuguese Restoration War improved the situation for the Dutch.
 Blommaert was involved in mining in Dutch Brazil.
-In 1641 the Zwaanendael Colony was sold to Sweden; all the participants agreed on an equal share.
+In 1641, the Zwaanendael Colony was sold to Sweden; all the participants agreed on an equal share.
 A ship with 211 slaves arrived in Brazil.
 In 1642 with collaborated with Jan Valkenburgh in Angola.
 In 1647 he and his wife were portrayed.
 He told professor Nicolaes Tulp, stories on bestiality he heard on Borneo.
 In 1651 Blommaert got ill.
-He died in Amsterdam on 23 December 1651 and was buried in Westerkerk.
-In 1655 his daughter Constantia (born 1626) married the admiral Isaac Sweers, Catharina married Abraham Elzevir and Anna moved to Malakka with her husband, director of the VOC.
+He died in Amsterdam on 23 December 1651 and was buried in the Westerkerk.
+In 1655 his daughter Constantia (born 1626) married the admiral Isaac Sweers, Catharina married Abraham Elzevir, and Anna moved to Malakka with her husband, director of the VOC.

 Legacy

 Blommaert's thirty-eight letters to Axel Oxenstierna from 1635 to 1641 are of great importance to the history of New Sweden.
-They mention Willem Usselincx one of the founders of the WIC, who had moved to Gothenburg in 1624 and founded the Swedish South Company; :sv:Peter Spiring dealt with the Dutch merchants.
+They mention Willem Usselincx one of the founders of the WIC, who had moved to Gothenburg in 1624 and founded the Swedish South Company; Peter Spiring dealt with the Dutch merchants.
 These letters were published in Repertorium Veterrimarum Societatum Litterariarum 1870–1879 of the Utrecht Historical Society and in Bijdragen en Mededeelingen (1908).